paulsonlegacy/conexia/README.md

 ## **🙌 Acknowledgments**

-🎉 **This library is dedicated to my mom - Monica A. Bosah, whose support made this possible.
-And to Engr.
-Hussein Nasser to gave me the idea that birthed this library through his backend engineering course on Udemy** ❤️
+🎉 **This library is specially dedicated to my mom - Monica A. Bosah, whose support made this possible; and to Engr.
+Hussein Nasser who not only sparked the idea that birthed this library through his backend engineering course on Udemy, but impacted in me alot through his wealth of knowledge, thinking and approach to solving problems** ❤️

 ---

 ## **🚀 Next Steps**

-- [ ] Optional caching for simple tasks
+- [ ] Implement a simple WebSocket signaling server.
-- [ ] Support for synchronous and asynchronous for simplicity
-- [ ] Add other network parameters in fetched stun info
+- [ ] Extend conexia to generate ICE candidates & SDP.
+- [ ] Test peer-to-peer chat by exchanging SDP via WebSocket.
-- [ ] Stand-alone and environment simulated tests for middlewares
+- [ ] Package a CLI tool to allow remote users to connect and chat.
-- [ ] Support for other python backend frameworks
-- [ ] Signalling feature
+- [ ] Remote file sharing.

 ---